Joakim Åhlund: Producer and songwriter

 Aside from his artist career, Åhlund is also a songwriter and music producer.
 He has written and produced a number of international artists, such as Giorgio Moroder, Cheryl Cole (her UK #1 song "I Don't Care"), Charli XCX, Robyn and Petite Meller (whose debut album he produced).
 Other collaborations include Sia, CeeLo Green, Theophilus London, The Brian Jonestown Massacre, Iggy Pop and songwriters Bonnie McKee and Wayne Coyne.
 He also produced the two albums För sent för Edelweiss and 2 steg från Paradise by Swedish artist Håkan Hellström.

 He collaborated with Chrissie Hynde on her 2014 debut solo album Stockholm, co-writing two of the songs with Hynde, playing guitar, producing, and providing background vocals.

 Åhlund has also directed the music videos of "I'll Be Gone" and "When We Were Winning" by Broder Daniel, "New Noise" by Refused and "Black Mask" by The (International) Noise Conspiracy.
-He is also one of the co-founders of artist collective and record label Ingrid, with among others Lykke Li, Peter Bjorn & John, Christian Kalsson and Pontus Winnberg.
+He is also one of the co-founders of artist collective and record label Ingrid, with Lykke Li, Peter Bjorn & John, Christian Kalsson, and Pontus Winnberg, among others.

-In 2014, Åhlund collaborated with Black Market Karma on two tracks Heady Ideas and War In The Streets which was released as an LP in 2023, Friends In Noise.
+In 2014, Åhlund collaborated with Black Market Karma on two tracks, "Heady Ideas" and "War in the Streets", which were released as an LP in 2023, Friends In Noise.